-2. Certificate Meaning: The certificate holder has been independently certified by an SFI certification body accredited to perform audits to the, SFI 2015-2019 Chain of Custody Standard or , and has received a license from the SFI Office of Label Use and Licensing authorizing use of the SFI service marks.
+2. Certificate Meaning: The certificate holder has been independently certified by an SFI certification body accredited to perform audits to the SFI 2022 Forest Management Standard, the SFI 2022 Fiber Sourcing Standard, the SFI 2022 Chain of Custody Standard or the SFI 2022 Certified Sourcing Label and Claims Standard, and has received a license from the SFI Office of Label Use and Licensing authorizing use of the SFI trademark.

-2.1 Certificate Content: All SFI chain-of-custody certificates shall have the following information, at a minimum, on the certificate:
+3 Certificate Content: All SFI certificates shall have the following information, at a minimum, on the certificate:

-a.
-Chain-of-custody number: The numbering system will have a three-letter abbreviation of the SFI certification body’s name, followed by “SFICOC,” followed by the audit number.
-The audit number can be unique to the SFI certification body.
-(Example for certification body XYZ completing its 20th chain–of-custody audit: XYZ-SFICOC-0020.)
+a. certificate number: The numbering system will have a three-letter abbreviation of the SFI certification body’s name, followed by “SFIFM; SFIFS; SFICS or SFICOC,” followed by the certification body identifier for that organization. b. scope of the certification granted including the standard;

+c. for SFI Certified Sourcing or Chain of Custody certificates the certificate shall:

+i. list whether it is an individual, multi-site or group certificate and

+ii. the products covered by the certificate

+d. date of issuing or renewing certificate and the expiry date.
+The issue date on a certificate shall not be before the date of the certification decision.

+e. where the certificate includes an appendix to the certificate, the certificate shall include a reference to the appendix, and the appendix shall be considered as part of the certificate and be provided whenever the certificate is requested.

-b.
-The SFI off-product logo service mark (see below) must be placed on the certificate.
+f.
+The SFI off-product logo trademark (see below) must be placed on the certificate.